godfrey-creat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that list all usera and their directories sorted with users
+command that finds all empty files and directories in the current directory